-CIC does not promote activity-based learning or text book coverage.
+CIC does not promote text book coverage.
 Teachers do however have a wide selection of materials that they can draw upon to facilitate student learning with inquiry as the focus.
 In order to promote common practice among teachers, some programs in the curriculum are implemented by the teachers as directed by the school administrators.

 CIC follows the Investigations program, which represents the culmination of over 20 years of research and development aimed at improving the teaching and learning of elementary mathematics.

 Six major goals guided the development of Investigations.
 The program is designed to:

 - Support students to make sense of mathematics and learn that they can be mathematical thinkers

 - Focus on computational fluency with whole numbers as a major goal of the elementary grades